songpoemHQ/songpoem.github.io/_pages/index.md

   excerpt: "We reuse already developed and well tested Modules and Functionalities, that can be imported rather than building from scratch and testing again."
 services_row:
   - title: "Engineering"
+    description:
-    description: "Open app on Laptop or mobile browser.
-Or application for Android and iPhone.
-Fresh App Development and also provide Maintenance & Support for your existing project."
+    "- Open app on Laptop or mobile browser.
+    - Application for Android and iPhone.
+    - Fresh App Development and also provide Maintenance & Support for your existing project.
+    - Tailormade as per requirements including API integrations with your favourite app."
   - title: "Growth"
     description: "Our Innovative strategist will work to grow your business and revenue.
 Retain old customers longer and add new customers."
 product_row: